pedroid999/google-date-generator/README.md

 # Google Calendar Event Generator from Images

-This application uses OpenAI's GPT-4 Vision model to extract event details from images and automatically creates events in Google Calendar using the Google Calendar API via LangChain.
+This application uses OpenAI's GPT-4o multi-modal model to extract event details from images and automatically creates events in Google Calendar using the Google Calendar API via LangChain.

 ## Prerequisites

 - Python 3.11 or higher
-- OpenAI API key with GPT-4 Vision access
+- OpenAI API key with GPT-4o
 - Google Cloud Project with Calendar API enabled
 - Google OAuth 2.0 credentials